Code-Institute-Submissions/reaction-game/README.md

 <br>Closing to end of game time the timer visually enhances this by changing color to yellow followed by red.<br>

 **Modal**
 <br>A modal pop up when the game end and will show the player his or her total score.
-The player will at this time have two choices presented on two buttons: resume the game or go to the home page.
+The player is given the
+option to resume the gameby clicking on the restart game button.
+The button have a hover effect to visually strengthen the respond to the users activity.

 ### Future Features
 - Optimise user experience in older versions of Safari.